 FDA-Approved Immune Checkpoint Inhibitors

 - Yervoy (ipilimumab) from Bristol Myers Squibb, targets CTLA-4 and is used for advanced melanoma (skin cancer); kidney cancer when used with nivolumab (Opdivo).

-- Keytruda (pembrolizumab) from Merck, targets PD-1 and is used for advanced melanoma, non-small cell lung cancer (NSCLC), Hodgkin's lymphoma, head and neck cancer, microsatellite instability-high cancer; bladder and urinary tract cancer; primary mediastinal large B-cell lymphoma; and gastric (stomach) cancer.
+- Keytruda (pembrolizumab) from Merck, targets PD-1 ligands and is used for advanced melanoma (skin cancer); non-small cell lung cancer (NSCLC); Hodgkin's lymphoma; head and neck cancer; cervical cancer; microsatellite instability-high cancer; bladder and urinary tract cancer; primary mediastinal large B-cell lymphoma; and gastric (stomach) cancer.

-- Opdivo (nivolumab) from Bristol-Myers Squibb, targets PD-1 and is used for advanced melanoma, advanced NSCLC, advanced renal cell cancer; bladder, ureters and renal pelvis (urothelial) cancer; Hodgkin's Lymphoma, squamous cell carcinoma of the head and neck cancer; liver cancer; colorectal cancer; and small cell lung cancer.
+- Opdivo (nivolumab) from Bristol-Myers Squibb, targets PD-1 and is used for advanced melanoma; NSCLC; renal cell cancer; bladder, ureters and renal pelvis (urothelial) cancer; Hodgkin's Lymphoma; head and neck cancer; liver cancer; colorectal cancer; and small cell lung cancer.

 - Tecentriq (atezolizumab) from Genentech, targets PD-L1 and is used for advanced bladder cancer and NSCLC

 - Bavencio (avelumab) for Merkel cell carcinoma, a rare type of skin cancer and urothelial carcinoma (bladder cancer)